Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process

 \subsection{Spatio-temporal LGPR model}

 We briefly review the LGPR model originally proposed for Argo mapping in \citet{kuusela_locally_2018} motivated by \citet{haas_kriging_1990,haas_local_1995}, and illustrate the similarities and differences when adopting LGPR specifically for OHT interpolation.
 Consider a real-valued spatio-temporal random field of a quantity of interest $\{\Upsilon (\xvec,t,p)\}_{\xvec\in \Xspace, t \in \Tspace}$ observed at a spatial location $\xvec = (x,y)$ in the open ocean $\Xspace \subseteq \Real^2$ with longitude $x$ and latitude $y$ in degrees; time $t \in \Tspace \subseteq [0, 365]$ in yeardays; and at some fixed pressure $p$.
 Hereafter, we will use $\svec = (\xvec, t)$ to denote a spatio-temporal coordinate.
-In our case, the response field $\Upsilon$ can be either the dynamic height anomaly $\Psi$ or the Ocean Heat Transport $\OHT$, depending on the context.
+The response field $\Upsilon$ can be either the dynamic height anomaly $\Psi$ or the Ocean Heat Transport $\OHT$, depending on the context, with the same model structure.
 We express the field as:

 where $m(\xvec,t,p)$ denotes a large-scale climatological \emph{mean field} with a seasonal cycle; $a (\xvec,t,p)$ denotes an \emph{anomaly field}, i.e., a transient deviation from the climatological mean, and $\epsilon$ is a fine-scale \emph{nugget} effect.
 The term \emph{mean}, denoted by $m$, is adopted to specify $\E [\Upsilon (\xvec, t,p)]$, the deterministic mean of the process $\Upsilon$, whereas the term \emph{anomaly}, and the notation $a$, refers to a residual process centered at zero.
 We drop $p$ hereafter for brevity whenever the argument does not depend on the choice of $p$.